-Our research centers on connecting
+Active Space (ASpace) research centers on connecting

-A primary objective of the Active Space research is investigation of formal issues in mediated performance and installation through transdisciplinary projects where artistic vision and technical innovation share the spotlight.
+A primary objective of the ASpace research is investigation of formal issues in mediated performance and installation through transdisciplinary projects.
+Artistic vision and technical innovation share the spotlight.
 Activities include the development of real-world performative environments that continuously sense, measure and respond to movement, allowing participants to engage and “play the space” as an instrument.
 The results of this research are applicable to the performing arts, education, telepresence, rehabilitation medicine, and other areas.